paulinearcita/CEG4110-Group5-PdfBox/README.md

 User stories and tasks are given numbers (detailed in the backlog), and each branch and pull request was labelled accordingly, i.e., "username-t0##".
 Branches not related to a task or user story were given descriptive titles.

+Our source code files are formatted using doxygen comments, and the SDD via automatic generation using doxygen is in the SDD folder.

 Other files include, "Team.md" which contains a list of our team members with their corresponding usernames, and "featuresList.md" which has a list of features implemented in our project.